11 Great Oral Storytelling Games for Adults

 I own this game and love it.

 When I learned about this game, I was immediately sold.
-I tell fairy tales to children and to adults.
+I tell fairy tales to children and adults.
 When I do it well, the adults listening for a little while feel a childlike joy and wonder again.

 The Awkward Storyteller